roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

         *observable* by one or more observers connected to the model.
         For example:

-        * The property ``current_mp3_file`` that is the currently played mp3 file name.
         * The property ``current_perc`` holding the % of the mp3 file
           that is being played.

+        Observable properties can be *concrete* (data is phisically stored in the model), or *logical* (data is function of other properties, or stored outside the model, like in a database.)

 **View**
         Contains a set of widgets, and the methods for manipulating them.
-The set of widgets can be build out of a *glade* file.
-E.g:
+The set of widgets can be build out of a *GtkBuilder* file, or *glade* file.

-        * A method for making a bunch of widgets visible/invisible
-        * A method for making the view appearing in same manner under some circumstances.

 **Controller**
-        It is a particular kind of observer, connected to one model and to one or more views.
+        It is a particular kind of Observer, connected to one model and to one or more views.
 It contains the GUI logic, and all handlers for GUI signals.
 E.g.

-        * A method for making the model play selected file when the ``play`` button is clicked.
         * The code that makes a progress bar advance in the view as the music file is played by the model.